-If your native language is not English, you must show proof of English language proficiency.
 LL.M. students, in order to succeed in the rigorous academic environment of our program, must possess a high degree of proficiency in speaking, reading, writing and listening comprehension in the English language.
-If your native language is not English, but you have obtained a degree from a college or university whose language of instruction was in English, you may be exempted from showing further proof of proficiency.
-To request a waiver, please email firstname.lastname@example.org a short paragraph describing briefly how and what context you learned English, and how you currently use English in your personal or professional life.
+If your native language is not English, you must show proof of English language proficiency..
+If your native language is not English but you have obtained a degree from a college or university whose language of instruction was in English, you may be exempted from showing further proof of proficiency.
+To request a waiver, please email email@example.com a detailed exoplanation of how and in what context you learned English, and how you currently use English in your personal and professional life.

 If you are not a native English speaker, nor have completed a degree-granting program in English, you must submit test scores for the ILEC (International Legal English Certificate), TOEFL (Test of English as a Foreign Language), or IELTS (International English Language Testing System) exam.
 The exam must have been taken within two years of application date.
 While all three exams are accepted, we find ILEC particularly useful as a gauge of proficiency given the exam’s emphasis on legal English.